rahmona-henry/Twitter-clone/notes.md

 Twitter

-Server side rendering
+Server side rendering --DONE

-User can post tweet
+User can post tweet --DONE

 User can view all tweets